OFFICE OF THE DEAN

 • Music and Entertainment Studies (CAM)

-Author, speaker, educator, administrator, and artist-entrepreneur, Mark Rabideau is an international leader in reimagining how artists and institutions can thrive within the contemporary marketplace and respond to the challenges and opportunities we face in the 21st century.
+Artist-entrepreneur, author, educator, and administrator, Mark Rabideau is an international leader in reimagining how artists and institutions can thrive within the contemporary marketplace and respond to the challenges and opportunities we face in the 21st century.

-A compelling arts advocate, Mark has delivered recent talks at Curtis, Yale, Cornell, The Civic Orchestra of Chicago, Eastman Leadership Academy, American College in Greece, and American University in Cairo (Egypt) – where he was named Distinguished Visiting Researcher.
-He has served on The Quincy Jones Musiq Consortium and is President of the College Music Society.
+A compelling arts advocate, Mark has delivered recent talks at Juilliard, Curtis, Yale, Cornell, The Civic Orchestra of Chicago, Eastman Leadership Academy, American College in Greece, and American University in Cairo (Egypt) – where he was named Distinguished Visiting Researcher.
+Mark has served on The Quincy Jones Musiq Consortium, is President of the College Music Society, was the founding Director of the 21st Century Musician Initiative (Yo-Yo Ma, Board Chair), and is a member of The Recording Academy.
+Judd Greenstein, composer and co-founder of New Amsterdam Records said of Mark, “He’s a stalwart champion of contemporary music and an ally in the general opening-up of things culturally.”

-Mark has three beautifully talented children and is married to the love-of-his-life.
+Mark has three beautifully talented children, Mary Pauline, Luke, and Aidan and is married to the love-of-his-life, Laura.

 Areas of Expertise